 Changing urban residential patterns at the turn of the 20th Century inspired leaders of Saint Andrew’s to the dramatic decision to relocate from their downtown location to the growing East End.
 The present Saint Andrew's Church building was designed by the prominent Pittsburgh architect Wm.
 James Carpenter, with the firm Carpenter & Crocker.
-Together, they also designed the Saint James Episcopal Church (now Church of the Holy Cross) and the Trinity Cathedral Parish House.
+Together, they also designed the Saint James Episcopal Church in the Homewood neighborhood (now Church of the Holy Cross) and the Trinity Cathedral Parish House on Oliver Avenue, downtown.
 The building was first used for worship on Easter Sunday, 1906.
 Settled at the corner of Hampton Street and North Euclid Avenue in the lovely Highland Park neighborhood, now a national Historic District, Saint Andrew’s is a fine example of the Gothic

 Revival movement in American architecture.
 It offers many exterior and interior points of special interest, including a carved stone reredos and an ornate Lady Chapel—and with several collections of fine stained glass windows, including a signed L.C.
 Tiffany window (signed “Tiffany Studios, New York”), Christ and the Children, over the High Altar, and two majestic windows in the transepts, Nativity and Ascension, attributed to the renowned artist and illustrator Clara Miller Burd.** In 1913 an E.M.
 Skinner pipe organ was built for Saint Andrew’s.
 Restored and expanded in 1992, this organ remains one of the finest instruments in the region.